 Shire changed the name of the scholarship in memory of Michael Yasick, a senior executive at Shire whose vision made the Shire ADHD Scholarship Program possible.
 Mike was inspired by the "thousands of high school seniors, college students, and adults going on to higher education who suffer from ADHD" and envisioned the Scholarship as a way "to recognize the brave individuals who work hard to overcome the challenges of this life-altering condition, and help them continue their educational pursuits."
 Mike put patients at the center of his leadership philosophy, an approach that earned him numerous awards and distinguished his 22-year career in pharmaceuticals, including his 9 years at Shire.

 Award recipients will be offered ADHD coaching from the Edge Foundation, which includes weekly sessions with specially trained ADHD coaches.
 The students set weekly goals and action plans to meet those goals and have e-mail and phone support from their coaches to help keep them on track.
 This support may be important for students transitioning to the higher education environment, because they have more free time and less adult supervision.

-Shire awards 50 scholarships in the US, each comprised of $2,000 and one year of ADHD coaching provided by the Edge Foundation.
-Shire also awards up to five scholarships to its US employees or their immediate family members who have been diagnosed with ADHD.
+Shire will award up to fifty (50) scholarships to recipients who meet the criteria designated in the Rules and Regulations.
+Shire will also award up to five (5) scholarships to its employees (or their immediate family members as defined in the Rules and Regulations) who have been diagnosed with ADHD.

-Learn more about the ADHD Scholarship Program – each recipient receives a monetary award and one year of ADHD coaching services.
-Visit www.ShireADHDscholarship.com, then choose your location to learn more.
+Learn more about the US ADHD Scholarship Program – each recipient receives a $2,000 award and 1 year of ADHD coaching services.